Andromeda and Milky Way galaxies are merging

-In fact, it extends as far as half the distance to our Milky Way (1.3 million light-years) and even farther in other directions (up to 2 million light-years).
+Indeed, it extends as far as half the distance to our Milky Way (1.3 million light-years) and even farther in other directions (up to 2 million light-years).

-Does this mean the halos of the Andromeda and Milky Way galaxies are touching?
+So, does this mean the halos of the Andromeda and Milky Way galaxies are touching?

 It turns out that, from our vantage point inside the Milky Way, we cannot easily measure the characteristics of our galaxy’s halo.
 However, because the two galaxies are so similar in size and appearance, scientists assume that the halo of the Milky Way would also be similar.